joehutchison10/Calculating-User-Churn-Rates-with-SQL/README.md

 Churn Rate measures the percentage of customers who have canceled their subscription of a company's product or service.
 Churn rate is a logical way to track the performance of a business which relies on profit from subscriptions.

-In this example, Churn Rate was calculated each month.
-Mathematically this was computed as the number of user cancelations in a month, divided by the number of active subscribers, multiplied by 100.
-Cancelations were defined as a subscription termination occurring between the starting and ending date of a given month.
-Moreover, the number of active users were counted up to the start date of a given month.
+In this project, Churn Rate was calculated for January, Februrary and March for two hypothetical segments of customers, 30 and 87.
+In the real world, these segments could represent customer populations with different demographic characteristics.
+Mathematically, Churn Rate was computed as the number of user cancelations from the start to end of a given month, divided by the number of active subscribers up to the start date of that month, multiplied by 100.
+The database used was self-created.

 I will now break down this query to explain my approach to this problem.

-### To see the column names, and then to identify which months Churn Rate can be calculated for.
+### To see the column names of the dataset, and then to identify which months Churn Rate can be calculated for.

 SELECT *
  FROM subscriptions